codeigniter4/docs-update/docs/installation/repositories.md

 ## codeigniter4 organization

-The CodeIgniter 4 open source project has its own [GitHub organization](https://github.com/codeigniter4).
+The CodeIgniter 4 open source project has its own <a href="https://github.com/codeigniter4" target="_blank">GitHub organization</a>.

 There are several development repositories, of interest to potential contributors: